filecoin-project/filecoin-docs/content/en/smart-contracts/filecoin-evm-runtime/address-types/index.md

 ---
-title: "Address types"
+title: "Addresses"
-description: ""
+description: "Everything you need to know about how different types of Filecoin addresses and when they will be used."
 lead: ""
 draft: false
 images: []